Pregnancy is a whirlwind of hormones, aches and pains, excitement but also fear.

 11. The “I’m Pregnant But Magically Invisible to You” Maternity Mark in Japan

-When you register your pregnancy with a nearby health center, you’ll receive a bag filled with materials about pregnancy as well as one or two tags called a maternity mark.
+When you register your pregnancy at your local municipal office, you’ll receive a bag filled with materials about pregnancy as well as one or two tags called a maternity mark.
 The maternity mark is something you put on your bag to inform others that you are pregnant and hopefully get someone to offer you their seat in the priority section on the train.
 However, it usually doesn’t work this way.

 Instead, able-bodied people in Tokyo sitting in priority seats tend to ignore standing pregnant women.
-I’ve been offered a seat a handful of times, usually by older men who should probably be sitting down themselves.
-What usually happens is that people suddenly fall asleep the moment a pregnant woman stands in front of them or are so busy concentrating on their cellphone game that they don’t notice the badge practically in their face.
+I was offered a seat only a handful of times, usually by older and likely retired men who should probably be sitting down themselves.
+What usually happens is that people suddenly fall asleep the moment a pregnant woman stands in front of them (I guess we’re like sheep or visual sleeping pills) or are so busy concentrating on their smartphone game that they don’t notice the badge practically in their face.

 There have also been cases where pregnant women were attacked by people or harassed, which has caused some women to not use the pregnancy badge altogether.
 I still used it, though, because it was helpful to show when I asked someone if they could kindly offer me their seat.
 It also made me not feel like a jerk for sitting in the priority section, signaling to others that I had a reason to be there.

 Some Japanese women leave their husbands behind to go to their parents’ home near the end of their pregnancy to give birth, which is called 里帰り出産 (satogaeri shussan).
 This allows for a new mother to have 24/7 familial support while learning the ropes about caring for a newborn from someone who’s been there and done that.